Nukuoro: Tino aitu sculptures

 Nukuoro is famous for its carved deity sculptures, which are known as tino aitu sculptures.
 The statues represent gods and deified ancestors who are associated with the five Nukuoro family groups: sekave, seala, sehege, sehena, and seolo.
 Traditionally, the figurines were placed in the malae (temple), as well as in the home, to protect their inhabitants from bad fortune and ill-wishing spirits.
 They were often given food as sacrificial offerings on major festive occasions, and were ritually clothed or adorned with flowers.

-The sculptures, which range in size from 30 to 215cm, are carved from breadfruit wood using local adzes equipped with either Tridacna shell blades or western metal blades.
+The sculptures, which range in size from 30 to 215 cm, are carved from breadfruit wood using local adzes equipped with either Tridacna shell blades or western metal blades.
 The surfaces were smoothed with pumice.
 They are known for their ovoid heads, faint or blank facial features, sloping shoulders, and geometric chests, buttocks, and legs.
 The chests of the figurines are typically indicated with a simple line, though some female figurines have rudimentary breasts.
 Some figurines are carved with tattoos.

 Today, 37 Nukuoro sculptures are housed in museums and private collections around the globe, with many of the statues located in German and Hawai'ian museums.
 At least nine of these sculptures were collected by Johann Stanislaus Kubary, a Polish naturalist and ethnographer who visited the atoll in 1873 and 1877 as a collector for the Museum Godeffroy in Hamburg.
 An additional three sculptures were collected by Carl Jeschke, a German ship captain who visited first in 1904 and then more regularly between 1910 and 1913.